PBS: Visual identity

 PBS introduced its first iconographic logo in 1971, a multi-colored wordmark of the network's initials with the P designed to resemble a silhouette of a human face.
 The logo was designed by Ernie Smith and Herb Lubalin of the Lubalin Smith Carnase design firm.
 Lubalin's human face "P", known internally at PBS as "Everyman", but more commonly known as the "P-Head", became the basis for all subsequent PBS logos.
+Prior to this, PBS had used a sans-serif all caps font, colored in NET's primaries, reading "Public Broadcasting Service" as a bumper from 1970 to the introduction of the "P" in 1971.

 In 1984, PBS introduced a new version of the logo, designed by Tom Geismar of Chermayeff & Geismar.
 Chermayeff & Geismar felt that the Lubalin-designed logo was too similar to those of the three dominant commercial networks of the time, and they sought "to develop a symbol that could stand for the more inclusive concept of 'public television.
 They inverted Lubalin's Everyman "P" to face to the right instead of the left, and repeated the outline as a series to represent a "multitude" of people.
 The symbol was subsequently renamed "Everyone".
 The repeated outline of the face has also been interpreted to suggest a degree of multiculturalism, as well as the public service aspect of the PBS mission.

 The logo has been used in various forms since: from 1998 onward, the Geismar logo has been rendered in white on a circle.

 On November 4, 2019, in honor of the network's 50th anniversary, PBS unveiled a revamped brand identity by Lippincott, intended to be better-suited for use on digital platforms.
 The Geismar logo was tweaked, a new custom sans-serif typeface known as PBS Sans was commissioned for the logo and other branding elements (which replaces the slab serif typeface used in the PBS logo since 1984), and electric blue and white were adopted as corporate colors.
 The network is allowing flexibility in implementation, but is no longer allowing the logo to be displayed independently of the PBS name.
 Upon the launch of the new logo, some members rebranded themselves to include PBS in their name for the first time, such as Wisconsin Public Television rebranding as PBS Wisconsin.
 PBS is paying out grants to at least 100 members to cover costs associated with the rebranding.